ttchengab/One_Shot_Pytorch/README.md

 2. Go to /python and extract the folder image_background.zip

-3. Set the root_dir in siamese.ipynb to the directory of the extracted folder for the datafolder to fetch the images.
+3. Set the root_dir in siamese.ipynb to the directory of the extracted folder for the dataloader to fetch the images.

 Dataset Format: